wadholm/microblog/README.md

 flask db upgrade
 ```

-If you need to recreate `app.db` and migrations folder, you probably won't need this:
+You probably won't need to do this.
+But if you need to recreate `app.db` and migrations folder:
 ```
 flask db init
 flask db migrate -m '<message>'